 The Red Brick Gallery and Gift Shop is a boutique fine art gallery and gift shop located in historic downtown Foxburg, PA.
 Situated in a charming 150-year-old building that was once owned by the renowned Fox family, the Red Brick Gallery strives to nurture artistic creativity by providing an inspiring venue for local artisans and other emerging art talent.
 Red Brick Gallery & Shop features hundreds of artisan-inspired items (on two floors), along with a wide selection of limited edition and collectable signature works.
+You can find the gallery exhibit schedule here.

 The Red Brick Gallery and artisan cooperative was formed in 2011 by botanical artist and retired corporate executive, Donna Edmonds, who now serves as the Artistic Director of the Gallery

-The artisan cooperative’s home is a charming and historic 135 year old building at 17 Main Street which was once the business office of the Fox family from Philadelphia and the namesake of the Foxburg village.
-The building was attractively restored in 2004 by its current owners, Dr. Arthur and Patricia Steffee, who are officers and founding members of ARCA.
+The artisan cooperative’s home is a charming and historic 145 year old building at 17 Main Street which was once the business office of the Fox family from Philadelphia and the namesake of the Foxburg village.
+The building was attractively restored in 2004 by its then owners, Dr. Arthur and Patricia Steffee, who are officers and founding members of ARCA.
 The building also serves as the office of the Allegheny RiverStone Center for the Arts.

 The artisan co-operative is in its sixth year of showcasing fine art from the greater Allegheny-Clarion River Valley Region in special exhibits and gift shop offerings.
 Art works are displayed in the Gift Shop space on the first floor, offering for sale a full display of works by local painters, photographers, potters and artisans.
 The second floor is used as a gallery space for special exhibitions from April to December.